The former most dangerous hike in the world

 “Until recently, this almost 8-kilometre path near Malaga was considered one of the most dangerous hikes in the world.
 Today the entire route has been carefully restored, earning it the Europa Nostra Award for heritage conservation.
 Although it’s now much safer, one thing hasn’t changed – the unique experience of strolling along walkways hanging over sheer cliff faces.” ~ Spain Tourism

-It has since been reformed and reopened to the public, and on arrival early afternoon my nerves were immediately calmed with a professional welcome.
+It has since been reformed and reopened to the public, and on arrival early afternoon my nerves were immediately calmed with the professional welcome that met us.
 The safety aspect experienced at El Caminito del Rey is first-class, and their briefing is detailed.
+So unless you have a severe fear of heights, I think you will be fine.

 In approximately 37 degrees celsius (98F) heat we took our first step along a wooden walkway winding between rocks and gorges.
-The views were impressive with gigantic boulders & rock formations, green lakes dotted across the landscape surrounded by lush forests, and waterfalls!
+The views were impressive with gigantic boulders & rock formations, green lakes dotted across pretty landscape which is surrounded by lush forests, and waterfalls!
 Yes, that sound of water rushing just spurred you along in the heat of the day!

 The route is 8 kilometres, of which 4.8 are access paths and 2.9 are walkways.
 There are many plant and animal species living in this area (mountain birds such as the Egyptian vulture, griffon vulture and golden eagle; Spanish ibex, foxes, dormice, etc).
 If you’re in luck, you may be able to spot some of them.